How to get buy-in from the C-suite when implementing your digital marketing strategy

 Use A/B testing to show which type of call to action (CTA) works best for your customers.
 Perhaps using the colour green works better than blue, or maybe CTAs which include photos out-perform those without imagery.
 By running a test, you can evaluate what works well and create a database of information to help build your buyer personas.

-One great example of why you should do these tests is this case study from Fab.
-The online retailer saw a 49 percent increase in conversions by increasing its CTA size and changing a piece of text from “+cart” to “Add To Cart”.
+One great example of why you should do these tests is a case study from Fab.
+The online retailer increased conversion by 49 percent when it increased its CTA size and changing a piece of text from “+cart” to “Add To Cart”.
 That’s a whopping improvement that they wouldn’t have seen without the A/B test.

 There are lots of tests you can do to prove what works: test different subjects for your emails to see which one has a higher open rate.
 Test which social platform works best and even which time of day, or day of the week in which your customers engage the most.